sql-machine-learning/elasticdl/experimental/swamp-optimization/README.md

 }
 ```

-### The Swamp Optimization Algorithm
+## The Swamp Optimization Algorithm

 We start a set of trainers as goroutines.
 The parameter server runs on the main goroutine.
-Each trainer and the parameter server traces their local model.
+Each trainer and the parameter server trace their local model.
 After the training, the example program plots traces from trainers in red and the trace from the parameter server in green.
-We can see from the following output that the final version of model on the parameter server is around the truth ϴ={a,b}={2,1}.
-It is not exactly on {2,1} partly because the hypothesis testing is based on small minibatches but not a full dataset.
+We can see from the following output that the final version of the model on the parameter server is around the truth ϴ={a,b}={2,1}.
+It is not precisely on {2,1} partly because the hypothesis testing is with small minibatches but not a full dataset.

 ![](points.png)